-Friends, that same question comes to us when we are angry enough to accuse or blame God because we see a lack of justice reflected somewhere in this world, when someone who victimized us gets off easy, or when we feel like life has been giving us the short end of the stick and others prosper.
+Friends, that same question is put to us when we accuse or blame God because we see justice is lacking, or someone who victimized us gets off easy, or when life has given us the short end of the stick while others prosper.

-What right do we have to be angry that there is grace and mercy in this world?
+Do we have the right do we have to be angry that there is grace and mercy in this world?
 Have we not benefitted from grace and mercy at some point in our lives?

 Receiving just a warning instead of a speeding ticket...
 Getting a few extra sick days at work... handing in an assignment late and not getting docked any marks... having some stranger in line pay for our coffee when we forgot our wallet at home...

-Or the most profound expression of grace and mercy of all time - our Lord Jesus Christ offering his life in place of ours to pay the debt which our sin has accumulated.
+Or the most profound expression of grace and mercy of all time - our Lord Jesus Christ offering his life in place of ours to pay the debt which has accumulated because of our sin!

 And we might protest a bit and say - well yes... but going 15 km over the speed limit or forgetting my wallet is minor, and sure I've sinned, I'm not perfect but what I've done is nothing compared to what was done to me!
 I was bullied, I was abused, I was targeted!
+It needs to be addressed!